ShioCMS/shio-cli/README.md

 ![shio_banner.png](https://shiocms.github.io/shio/img/shio_banner.png)
 ------

-**Viglet Shio Client** - Shio CMS command line client to connect to remote Shio CMS and execute actions.
+**Viglet Shio Client** - Command line client to connect to remote Shio CMS and execute actions.

 **If you'd like to contribute to Viglet Shio Client, be sure to review the [contribution guidelines](CONTRIBUTING.md).**